The following professionals lent their expertise to this article:

 EduMed’s Best Online Radiology Tech Programs

-As more colleges add accredited online radiology tech programs to their offerings, students may feel a bit stressed about picking the right one.
-Fortunately, EduMed is here to help.
-We’ve identified the best online schools and programs for aspiring radiologic technologists by analyzing data from the Integrated Postsecondary Education Data System (IPEDS).
-Below is a list of the most affordable and comprehensive programs with the accreditation you need to begin a rewarding career in the field, so continue reading to see which schools stand out.
+As more colleges add online radiology tech programs, you may stress over picking the right one.
+Fortunately, we’ve identified the best online schools and programs for aspiring radiologic technologists by analyzing data from the Integrated Postsecondary Education Data System (IPEDS).
+Below is a list of the most affordable and comprehensive programs with the accreditation you need to begin a rewarding career in the field.

 1